 At Emmaus Way, children and adults work together to embody gospel-shaped community.
-We understand children as whole people rather than incomplete adults, and as such, we celebrate children as full participants in our efforts to understand and live into the Kingdom of God.
-Because children are both vulnerable and free from baggage in ways that adults are not, our children’s ministry occupies a specific, integral, and invaluable place in our community life.
+We understand children as whole people rather than incomplete adults, and as such, we invite children to be full participants in our efforts to understand and enact the Kingdom of God.
+We strive to welcome and integrate children in our larger adult worship spaces and invite adults into our kid-friendly worship and teaching spaces, recognizing that both spaces teach us about who God is in the world.
 Because we view Emmaus Way’s children as full participants in our community, we see our purposeful embrace of their presence as an authentic, essential outgrowth of our core values.

 During our weekly worship gathering, we have activities for all ages of children, guided by our safe sanctuary policy.
 Our kids are always busy!
 They play, engage with Scripture, do art projects and are led by a dedicated staff and a wonderful team of volunteers.
 Kids are also more than welcome in our larger worship gathering.
 We love hearing their voices!

 - Babies and Toddlers | Our littlest ones at Emmaus Way have their own safe space to rest and play.
 Staffed by our wonderful Nursery Attendant, Julie Newberry, and a rotating volunteer from our community, the Nursery Room has lots of fun toys and books to explore, as well as a place to rest.

 - Preschoolers | Our toddlers and preschoolers have a room to themselves to play, read, & create.
 Each week, our teacher and a volunteer from our community craft an evening of some free play time, followed by a story of faith.
 Kids are then invited to respond to the story through artwork or other creative expression.
 At the end of their time together, they share a snack and play outside on the playground.